RRSP Home Buyer Plan For Canadians Buyers Pros and Cons

 Can 2 first time home buyers use this program on the same property?

 Yes, 2 parties to a transaction can both use this program.
-Each person would be allowed to withdraw up to $35, 000 out of their RRSP for a combined total downpayment of $70, 000!
+Each person would be allowed to withdraw up to $35, 000 out of their RRSP for a combined total down payment of $70, 000!

 RRSP Home Buyer Plan Pros